telerik/ajax-docs/controls/splitter/layout/declaring-splitter.md

 * **Complex splitter** - you can define complex layouts using several nested splitters that provide both horizontally and vertically split regions.

->note RadSplitter must have at least two child RadPanes.
+>tip RadSplitter must have at least two child RadPanes.
 You can experience many unexpected issues when the control is used with a single RadPane, making it a highly not recommended scenario.

 ## Simple Structures with a Single Splitter